lunaboards-dev/LuaComp/manual/README.md

 Loads a directive module.
 Don't use this.
 I just don't want to have to bump the major version number.

 # Postprocessors
 LuaComp currently ships with built-in support for three postprocessors.
-More can be installed at `/usr/share/luacomp/postproc` and `~/.local/share/luacomp/postproc`
+More postprocessors can be installed at these directories:

+Linux: `/usr/share/luacomp/postproc` and `~/.local/share/luacomp/postproc`

+Windows: `%appdata%\luacomp\postproc`

 ## luamin
-Language: Lua 5.1 to 5.3
+Language: Lua 5.1 to 5.3<br>
 Minifies Lua.

 ## uglify
-Language: JavaScript
+Language: JavaScript<br>
 Minifies JS.
 Options are `--compress --mangle`.

 ## bython(2)
-Language: Bython (Python 3.x and 2.x)
+Language: Bython (Python 3.x and 2.x)<br>
 Turns Bython into Python.

 # Syntax